tchoi8/teachingasart/lectures/lecture1.md

 # Lecture #1

+Work in progress notes and transcription.

 Artist presentation by Taeyoon (20 minutes)

 Introduction, expectations, schedule.

 Expectations for students.
 You will create a material for your workshop.
 You will try teaching in real life.

+Introduction of students, what are you excited about? why did you decide to take this class?

 #1.